How to Collect PMCF Data for Lower-Class Medical Devices and WETs

 Essentially, a PMCF plan provides clinicians with reliable methods and guidelines for collecting data for reporting purposes and product improvement.
 Clinicians should note that PMCF is not a target outcome or one-time event but a continuous process involving a systematic approach.
 Find out why PMS (Post-Market Surveillance) is important.

 This blog can help manufacturers and sponsors simplify their PMCF data collection for lower-class devices and WETs.
 In addition to the blog, we hosted a webinar on the topic.
-You can watch it right here:

-Understanding Benefits of Optimizing PMCF
+Understanding the benefits of optimizing PMCF

 There are three significant benefits tied to optimized PMCF processes, which focus on the safety and performance of devices.
 The collected data provides an actionable guideline on what manufacturers need to achieve for the end-user.
+Read our practical guide on PMCF here.

 1. Proactively discover emerging risks